Architecture

 Section titled “Inliner: the host as a lane”The optional inliner adds the host thread itself as an execution lane.
 Inline tasks skip the entire transport layer — no encode, no mailbox write, no decode.
 The task function runs directly on the main thread.

-Inline execution is deferred to a macro-task boundary (via MessageChannel) so the dispatcher can handle worker sends/receives first, then the host drains inline work.
+Inline execution is deferred to a macro-task boundary (via MessageChannel) so the handler can service worker sends/receives first, then the host drains inline work.

 Key details: